Dominant Thermal Resonant Mechanism for Low-Scale Leptogenesis

 Low-scale leptogenesis resonantly enhanced due to quasi-degenerate heavy neutrino mixing, known as resonant lepto\-genesis~(RL)~\cite{Pilaftsis:1997jf,Pilaftsis:2003gt,Pilaftsis:2005rv}, and via sterile neutrino oscillations (the ARS mechanism)~\cite{Akhmedov:1998qx,Asaka:2005pn} long stand out as being the leading paradigms that have attracted much attention in the literature, e.g.~see~Ref.~\cite{Davidson:2008bu} for a review.
 In general, certain degree of degeneracy exists in the sterile neutrino mass spectrum both in the ARS mechanism and RL, to enhance the BAU.
 As such, the parameter space is significantly dependent on the degree of degeneracy, which promotes mass splitting as a crucial parameter to test low-scale leptogenesis at colliders~\cite{Anamiati:2016uxp,Antusch:2017pkq}.

 In this Letter, we put forward another mechanism for low-scale leptogenesis within the type-I seesaw framework, which differs from RL and the ARS scenario.
 This new channel is always present at finite temperatures when the SM Higgs can decay to leptons and relativistic sterile neutrinos, owing to thermal mass effects.
 A diagrammatic description is shown in Fig.~\ref{fig:Hdec}.
 While thermal Higgs decay to GeV-scale sterile neutrinos has been noted earlier~\cite{Pilaftsis:1997jf,Giudice:2003jh}, explicit realization of this channel was found to require a high degree of mass degeneracy~\cite{Hambye:2016sby} and hence still relies on the traditional RL mechanism.
 Contrary to this well-studied scenario, we show that the BAU problem can be solved from SM Higgs decay without requiring any mass degeneracy.
-Remarkably, we find a significant enhancement for leptogenesis generated by \textit{resonant thermal lepton oscillations}, which is not achieved by suitably arranging the unknown parameters of the type-I seesaw framework, but is mainly specified by the SM sector.
+Remarkably, we find a significant enhancement for leptogenesis induced by a \textit{resonant thermal-lepton coherences}, which is not achieved by suitably arranging the unknown parameters of the type-I seesaw framework, but is mainly specified by the SM sector.